gmate/gmate/README.markdown

 * **Zen Coding**.
 Tools for faster HTML/CSS coding
   <http://github.com/mikecrittenden/zen-coding-gedit>
 * **Encoding**.
 Reopen the document in a different encoding
+* **File Search**.
+This is a search plugin for Gedit to search for a text inside a directory. <https://github.com/oliver/gedit-file-search>

 **Note:** Multi Edit plugin is not enabled by default GMate installation.